maxnd/mxMarkEdit/README.md

 At the bottom of the text there’s an Excel-like grid of 105 columns and 2000 rows which may contain simple tables, which are horizontal portions of this grid.
 This is hidden by default, and can be shown dragging up with the mouse the splitter at the bottom of the text, or with the shortcut `Meta` + `Shift` + `T`.
 In the first column on the left, named `Tables names`, the user must type the title of a table (e.g. `Books`), and in the columns at its right (`A1`, `B1`, etc.) all the necessary fields (e.g. `Author`, `Title`, `Year`, etc.).
 The title is shown with the color of the `headings 2`, while the fields have the color of the `headings 3`.
 Below the fields, it’s possibile to insert any kind of data.
 It’s possibile to add more tables in the grid, adding other titles under the `Table names` column followed by some fields, like in the second screenshot above.

+If it's necessary to insert dates in a field, use the format `year-month-day`, where month and day are always of two digits (e.g. `2025-01-05`), so that the sorting on this field will produce a correct result.

 The content of the grid is saved in a separate file with the same name of the one in use, but with the `.csv` extension.
 In this file the items are separated by tabs, and it may be easily imported in a spreadsheet.
 When the current document is exported to Pandoc, if there are some data in the grid, the software creates a new file with the extension `.export` which contains both the document and the tables properly formatted in Markdown format.
 In the converted document in Word or Writer format, the tables are located at the end of the text.

 When a `.cvs` file is loaded, the grid is not automatically shown, but in the status bar at the bottom, after the name of the `.md` file, it's shown the label `& .csv`, to alert the user that there are some data inside the grid.